dasch-swiss/dsp-api/docs/03-apis/api-admin/permissions.md

 When updating an administrative permission, its previous `forGroup` value will be replaced with the new one.
 When updating a default object access permission, if it originally had a `forGroup` value defined, it will be replaced with the new group.
-Otherwise, if the default object access permission was defined for a resource class or a property or the combination of both, the permission will be updated and defined for the newly specified group and its previous `forResourceClass` and `forProperty` values will be deleted.
+Otherwise, if the default object access permission was defined for a resource class or a property or the combination of both, the permission will be defined for the newly specified group and its previous `forResourceClass` and `forProperty` values will be deleted.

 ### Updating a Permission's Scope: